thatSoftwareEngineer/TeleportAnimation/README.md

-Got it — so instead of positioning it like a full plugin API, we should document it as a **utility class** that devs can drop straight into their plugin code.
-Here’s a **simplified README.md** that reflects that:

----

 # GTA-Style Teleport Animation (Utility)

 This is a simple **utility** you can copy into your Paper/Spigot plugin to add a cinematic, GTA-style teleport effect for players.